Metropunks hanging about a subway. It’s all they seem to do.

 So with no experience, no relevant skill set, no clue what was going on, Howard got the job.

-He almost lasted the whole summer, but when his mother kicked him out for not paying any board, he disappeared without trace.
+He almost lasted the whole summer, but when his mother kicked him out for not paying any rent, he disappeared without trace, returning to doing what he was good at: blagging it into another shitty job.

 As with all the Give Me Head employees, we are trying to hunt him down for any insights.
 We’ll keep you posted on all major developments.